Blog or Website? With SBI!...

 Generally, blogs have no immediately logical organization of material by categorical tiers, sub-tiers, etc. At best, there may be a collection of "keywords" under which posts are filed.
 The various posts on a topic are never pulled together into cohesive articles, since they generally start as news pieces or thoughts of the day.

 Some fields of business lend themselves well to blogging.
-For example, there is an overload of bloggers covering and commenting on even the most minute developments in the fast-moving, Web-savvy field of Internet marketing.
+For example, there's an overload of bloggers covering and commenting on even the most minute developments in the fast-moving, Web-savvy field of Internet marketing.
 Most of it is "noise" that will ultimately mean nothing.
-Nevertheless, "Net marketing" is a natural for blogging.
+Nevertheless, Internet marketing is a natural for blogging.

 Or perhaps you are a stay-at-home mom or pre-retiree who wants to start an online business from scratch...